 As Idaho grew from a frontier territory to a state in 1890, the Idaho Statesman grew, too.
 Its second publisher, retired territorial Judge Milton Kelly, was best known for his 1864 decision declaring Boise the capital of the territory over Lewiston, a ruling that was, naturally, supported by the Statesman.
-Lincoln's last official act before his assassination had been to appoint Kelly to a four-year term as an associate justice of the Territorial Supreme Court.

 Kelly took the newspaper daily on Jan 10, 1888, two years before statehood.

 In 1889, Calvin Cobb and his associates bought the Idaho Statesman, and Cobb made his son-in-law, Joseph Perrault, the editor.
 Later Cobb and his brother-in-law, Jack Lyon, bought out the others and turned the Idaho Statesman into a major newspaper.